Serbian mafia: Belgium

 In 1990, Kosovo Albanian activist Enver Hadri was assassinated in Brussels by Veselin "Vesko" Vukotić, Andrija Lakonić, and Darko Ašanin, at the time hired by the UDBA (Yugoslav intelligence).

-Bosnia & Herzegovina

-The Serbian mafia is the largest organized crime group in Bosnia & Herzegovina, operating out of Republic of Srpska.
-The Zemun clan is active in Bosnia.

 Bulgaria

 From 1994 to 1997, Zemun clan leader Dušan Spasojević used heroin supplies channels through Sofia.
 In 1997, 350 kilos of heroin was seized at the Serbian-Bulgarian border.
 Sreten Jocić (aka "Joca Amsterdam") escaped from custody in Netherlands in 1993; he left for Bulgaria where he would continue his drug smuggling under the pseudonym "Marko Milosavljević" (which happens to be the same name as a noted Serbian football player).
 He was arrested in 2002 and extradited to the Netherlands.

 One Macedonian national and 2 Bulgarians were arrested during the Operation Moonlight linked with the Zemun clan; they trafficked cocaine from Bolivia.

 Zemun clan member Nenad "Milenko" Milenković was arrested in 2003 at the Varna resort, following the international warrant by the Serbian police after Operation Sablja.
 He was suspected of orchestrating at least three murders in Bulgaria and some 20 in Serbia.
 The Zemun clan successfully managed the drug traffic from Bulgaria after 2003, taking over the market from Surcin-associate Sreten Jocić.

 It has been alleged that Bulgarian tycoon Iliya Pavlov was murdered by the Serbian mafia in 2004 and had owed 250 million dollars to Milosević era government figures.